 With courage and conviction I believe we can achieve a new settlement in which Britain can be comfortable and all our countries can thrive.

-This proved to be a well-worked speech.
+You can’t deny that he gave a well-worked speech.
 Yes, there were a few fluffs along the way as the Prime Minister read the autocue.
-That wasn’t an issue.
-It happens, particularly when the speech is read so fast.
+But that wasn’t an issue.
+It happens, particularly when you read your speech so fast.
+But. that’s why the prime Minister does like to snatch some speech practice.